Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 1M

 Pick GLM-5.1 if you want the stronger benchmark profile.
-MiMo-V2.5 only becomes the better choice if agentic is the priority or you want the cheaper token bill.
+MiMo-V2.5 only becomes the better choice if agentic is the priority or you need the larger 1M context window.

 GLM-5.1's sharpest advantage is in coding, where it averages 60.9 against 56.1.
 The single biggest benchmark swing on the page is Terminal-Bench 2.0, 63.5% to 65.8%.
 MiMo-V2.5 does hit back in agentic, so the answer changes if that is the part of the workload you care about most.